WildernessLabs/Documentation/docs/Meadow/Meadow.OS/TLS_Client_Authentication/index.md

 During a standard TLS handshake, the server authenticates the client but possesses limited client information.
 TLS Client Authentication extends this by enabling the server to authenticate clients, ensuring that only authorized ones can connect.
 This method provides several advantages, such as improved security and privacy of communication, reduced dependency on other authentication methods, simplified access control management, and enhanced server performance and scalability.

-## How to use TLS Client Authentication on Meadow
+# How to use TLS Client Authentication on Meadow

 To enable TLS client authentication on Meadow you just need to follow a few steps:

+## Step 1: Upload the client credentials to the Meadow device

-1. Upload the client certificate file `client_cert.pem`, the client `private_key.pem`, and the private key passphrase `private_key_pass.txt` to the Meadow using `meadow file write` CLI command or by including them in your .NET project `.csproj` file:
+Upload the client certificate file `client_cert.pem`, the client `private_key.pem`, and the private key passphrase `private_key_pass.txt` to the Meadow using the `meadow file write` CLI command or by including them in your .NET project `.csproj` file:

 ```
 <None Update="client_cert.pem">